 IDG

 Basically, consider what you’ll want to plug into the dock as a guide for buying one.
-We prefer devices with ports built in (such as HDMI, USB-A, and so on) as the USB-C device ecosystem is still in its infancy.
-But ask yourself some questions.
-Do you want a basic Thunderbolt dock, with just a pair of HDMI ports for connecting two displays?
+Ask yourself: Do you want a basic Thunderbolt dock, with just a pair of HDMI ports for connecting two displays?
 Does an SD card slot matter?
 How many USB Type A peripherals do you plan to attach?
-Do you want to use the Thunderbolt cable to charge your laptop, too?
+Do you want to charge your smartphone?

 Check your laptop’s power supply.
 Does it plug into your laptop via USB-C?
 If so, a Thunderbolt dock will likely power it.
 You’ll need to understand how the dock supplies power, though.
 Check your laptop’s charger to learn how much power it supplies, and how much the dock will need to supply to replace it.
 If your laptop or devices aren’t receiving enough power, you may see a warning pop up.